People Tell Their "But It's What You Wanted" Revenge Story

 Now for technical support, there were two laptops that I was authorized to configure for use by technicians, load useful software, and allow admin privileges.

+One such useful tool is called RecBoot.
 This application was Freeware (I checked the license) and not an internal tool.
 Back in the days when iDevices had a physical home button, to put the device in recovery mode, the home and power button would need to be pressed.
 RecBoot allowed a connected device to be put in recovery mode by clicking the recovery mode button.

-Easy and simple.
+A lot of devices had this home button stop working.
 When you were able to access the device, assistive touch could be used for a home button.
 If the device passcode was forgotten or too many attempts were made and the device was permanently locked, a restore was needed.
 To do this, the device must be put in recovery mode.
 (Important for later.)

 Two laptops with sometimes dozens of customers looking for support and needing to restore iDevices or reset account passwords were not great.
+Obviously, customers would get impatient having to wait longer for support.

 This was brought up to management.
 Their solution, well there are tons of demo computers, connect the devices, and do restores from them.
 There ya go, Bob’s your uncle.